From The Desk Of Clarence Bass

 Having long believed that we can do more for our health than any doctor or drug can do for us, I was immediately drawn to the new book by holistic medicine pioneer Deepak Chopra, MD, and Harvard professor of neurology Rudolph E. Tanzi.
 They tell us that lifestyle steps taken early in life can ward off most maladies late in life, including type 2 diabetes, Alzheimer’s disease, heart disease and many forms of cancer.
 That healing begins decades before the first symptoms arise.

-Having just written about a report in The Lancet that education to age 15 and beyond can help ward off dementia, I knew that lifestyle factors early in life can have powerful impact many years later.
+Having just written about a report in The Lancet that education to age 15 and beyond can help ward off dementia at the end of life, I knew that lifestyle factors early in life can have powerful impact many years later.
 Continued education and other mentally stimulating tasks bolster cerebral networks allowing the brain to function at a higher level even if it starts to decline later in life. http://www.cbass.com/FAQ(12).html

 Wanting to learn more about the sweeping benefits of lifestyle factors, I placed my order straight away.